-As a technical founder with management experience, I find myself well suited to take care of both specialists and general responsibilities for my organization.
-My responsibilities help prepare a realistic product development cycle process, set stakeholder expectations and responsibilities, and end-user requirements.
+As a technical founder with management experience, I find myself well suited to take care of specialists and general responsibilities for my organization.
+My responsibilities help prepare a realistic product development process and set stakeholder expectations, responsibilities, and end-user requirements.

 LA: You mentioned “Internet of Things, IoT,” and the setup of health kiosks across India.
 In this Covid-19 era, it suggests that your health tech is leveraging Industry 4.0 technology.
 Would you like to elaborate on this project or the work-in-progress?

 JT: At Pulse Active Stations Network, we have designed, developed, and manufactured our novel Pulse Anti Covid-19 Kiosk (PACK), which provides comprehensive support in the following: